cn0047/stash/ed/javascript/README.md

 js
 -

+JS - is a high-level (not assembler), dynamic (behavior determines in runtime) weakly typed, object-based, multi-paradigm (event-driven, functional, imperative, prototype-based, object-oriented) and interpreted client-side programming language.

 A polyfill is a browser fallback, made in JavaScript, that allows functionality you expect to work in modern browsers to work in older browsers, e.g., to support canvas (an HTML5 feature) in older browsers.